snachodog/choteau_chamber/bylaws.md

 #### **SECTION 6.
 Delinquent Dues**

-If no payment is received by March 31, a written notice thereof shall be sent by the Secretary.
-If at the end of 30 days thereafter delinquency remains, the membership shall be suspended until such dues are paid.
+If no payment is received by January 31, a written notice thereof shall be sent by the Secretary.
+If at the end of February delinquency remains, the membership shall be suspended until such dues are paid.

 ### ARTICLE V MEETINGS